nknapp/dom-preview/README.md

 ## Introduction

-`vitest-preview` was a creates help debugging our test-cases, but some things are missing, and some things I would consider not necessary.
+`vitest-preview` was a great help debugging our test-cases, but some things are missing, and some things I would consider not necessary.

-** Missing: values of input fields are not shown in the preview ** Missing: the active element is not shown
+- Missing: values of input fields are not shown in the preview
+- Missing: the active element is not shown
-\*\* Unnecessary: the integrated live-server is not necessary in my opinion.
+- Unnecessary: the integrated live-server is not necessary in my opinion.
 There are projects like `live-server` on npm that can be used for this.

 This project only provides the `debug()` command, like `vitest-preview`.
 But it adds the missing things.
 Bring your own live-server, the `debug()` command just dumps to current dom into `.dom-preview/index.html`.